-The Archbishop of the Archdiocese of Galveston-Houston is Daniel Cardinal DiNardo, who is shepherd to more than 1.3 million Catholics in the 10-county region of the Archdiocese.
+The archbishop of the Archdiocese of Galveston-Houston is Daniel Cardinal DiNardo, who is shepherd to more than 1.7 million Catholics in the 10-county region of the Archdiocese.

-After leading the Archdiocese of Galveston-Houston as Bishop & Archbishop since 1985, Archbishop Emeritus Joseph A. Fiorenza was granted retirement by Pope Benedict XVI on Feb.
+After leading the Archdiocese of Galveston-Houston as bishop and archbishop since 1985, Archbishop Emeritus Joseph A. Fiorenza was granted retirement by Pope Benedict XVI on Feb.
 28, 2006.

 Retired Auxiliary Bishop Vincent M. Rizzotto, who was ordained on July 31, 2001, was granted retirement by Pope Benedict XVI on Nov.
 6, 2006.